2021-2022 Undergraduate & Graduate Catalog

 b.
 Thirty percent of the degree program for a degree program longer than 33 credits

-b.
+a.
 A culminating experience is a project, thesis, dissertation, internship, comprehensive examination, or a culminating experience course.

-i.
-Earned from an institution which the university has a formal agreement to accept the credit in transfer; or
+i. earned from an institution which the university has a formal agreement to accept the credit in transfer; or